 Don’t feed your protection dog human food.
 Many human foods are toxic to dogs.
 Specifically, keep your dog away from grapes, raisins, chocolates, avocados, yeast dough, nuts, alcohol, onions, garlic, chives, the ingredient xylitol, and sugar-free gum.

-There are, however, some human foods that will be beneficial to your dog’s health.
+There are, however, some healthy human foods for dogs.
 Dogs love baby carrots, unsalted green beans, and small slices of cooked sweet potatoes, and these foods are good for them!
 Just make sure those cooked sweet potatoes aren’t too hot.

 Additionally, it’s important to feed your protection dog the correct amount of food.
 Use your dog’s height and breed to determine your dog’s ideal weight, and adjust the amount of food that they eat accordingly.
 Alternatively, you can talk to your vet about your protection dog’s ideal weight.